adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 };
 ```

-Constructing the iterator from a view object copies the properties from the view and sets position to the beginning of the range.
+Constructing the iterator from a view object copies the properties from the view and sets the position to the beginning of the range.

 ```cpp
 explicit iterator(GrayView const& view)